US Debt Ceiling and Its Current Status

 Congress must raise the debt ceiling so the United States doesn't default on its debt.
 During the last 10 years, Congress increased the debt ceiling 10 times.
 It raised it four times in 2008 and 2009 alone.
 If you look at the debt ceiling history, you'll see that Congress usually thinks nothing of raising it.

-In January 2018, House Democrats proposed reinstating the Gephardt Rule.
+In January 2019, House Democrats agreed to reinstate the Gephardt Rule.
 It was created by former Democratic Congressman Dick Gephardt.
 It automatically increases the debt ceiling whenever Congress passes a budget that exceeds it.
-Congress should allow the U.S. Treasury to finance any debt that its budget incurs.
+The Senate or the president could still refuse to raise the debt ceiling.

 What Happens When the Debt Ceiling Isn't Raised

 As the debt approaches the ceiling, Treasury can stop issuing notes and borrow from its retirement funds.
 These funds exclude Social Security and Medicare.
 It can withdraw around $800 billion it keeps at the Federal Reserve bank.

 Once the debt ceiling is reached, Treasury cannot auction new notes.
 It must rely on incoming revenue to pay ongoing federal government expenses.
 That happened in 1996 when Treasury announced it could not send out Social Security checks.
 Competing federal regulations make it unclear how Treasury should decide which bills to pay and which to delay.
 Foreign owners would get concerned that they may not get paid.
 The U.S. debt to China is the largest, followed by that of Japan.

 If Treasury did default on its interest payments, three things would happen.
 First, the federal government could no longer make its monthly payments.
 Employees would be furloughed and pension payments wouldn't go out.
 All those receiving Social Security, Medicare, and Medicaid payments would go without.
 Federal buildings and services would close.